alchemyplatform/aa-sdk/site/react/useSignMessage.md

 ### signMessage

 `UseMutateFunction`
 A React query mutation function to sign a message.
 It returns a `Hex` representation of the signed message.
+It takes in an object with a [`SignableMessage`](https://viem.sh/docs/actions/wallet/signMessage.html#message) field called `message`.

 ### signMessageAsync

 `UseMutateAsyncFunction`
 A React query async mutation function to sign a message.
 Via an awaitable promise, it returns a `Hex` representation of the signed message.
+It takes in an object with a [`SignableMessage`](https://viem.sh/docs/actions/wallet/signMessage.html#message) field called `message`.

 ### signedMessage